Use External Signers for Upload Payments

 ### 5. Use SDK helpers when available

-If you are building in Rust with ant-core instead of the daemon, the library exposes native external-payment helpers such as `data_prepare_upload`, `data_prepare_upload_with_visibility`, `file_prepare_upload`, `prepare_merkle_batch_external`, and `finalize_merkle_batch`.
+If you are building in Rust with ant-core instead of `antd`, the library exposes native external-payment helpers such as `data_prepare_upload`, `data_prepare_upload_with_visibility`, `file_prepare_upload`, `prepare_merkle_batch_external`, and `finalize_merkle_batch`.
 Use `data_prepare_upload_with_visibility(content, Visibility::Public)` to bundle the DataMap chunk into the payment batch for a public in-memory upload.
 Progress-aware variants such as `file_prepare_upload_with_progress`, `finalize_upload_with_progress`, and `finalize_upload_merkle_with_progress` are also available when you need UI feedback during long-running uploads.

 ## Verify it worked